suamnn/entireAcademyAssignments/src/main/java/com/entireAcademy/Day1/IntroductionTool/IntroductionTool.md

 ## How to download IntelliJ in Mac and window
 - Go to this link: [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/)
 - For window, choose the Community edition and click on download
-- For mac, choose mac and click on download
+- For mac, choose the Community edition and click on download

 ***To set up java 17, and how to clone this project we will go over in the Video***